utdata/rwd-workbench/README.md

 ### Zfill values

-You can't define a datatype for a column before import, so sometimes fields like ZIP codes are imported as numbers and drop the leading zero, i.e., `02101` in Massachusets becomes `2101`.
+You can't define a datatype for a column before import, so sometimes text fields like ZIP codes are imported as numbers and drop the leading zero, i.e., `02101` in Massachusets becomes `2101`.

 This uses pandas' [zfill](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.Series.str.zfill.html) to put zeros back at the beginning if they are missing.